Providing Care for Multiple Conditions

 Recognizing the widespread impact that neurological disorders have on the lives of our patients and their loved ones, our team includes:

 - Neurologists and neurosurgeons.
-Many of our patients are cared for by both neurologists and neurosurgeons who share similar subspecialty interests, such as the care of people with Parkinson’s disease, head trauma, epilepsy, brain and spinal tumors, spine conditions, and cerebrovascular diseases.
-This means that patients may benefit from having two professionals—one a medical specialist, the other a surgeon—who together consider the best approach to a given problem.
+Some of our patients are cared for by both neurologists and neurosurgeons who share similar subspecialty interests, such as the care of people with Parkinson’s disease, head trauma, epilepsy, brain and spinal tumors, spine conditions, and cerebrovascular diseases.

-- Nurses, counseling psychologists who help with disease adjustment and health behavior, neuropsychologists, and cognitive rehabilitation therapists.
-They work together to assess memory and executive function and help patients function better.
+- Neuropsychologists and cognitive rehabilitation therapists who work together to assess memory and executive function and help patients function better.

-- Physical therapists, who help patients move more efficiently and comfortably and become
+- Physical therapists, who help patients move more efficiently, safely, and comfortably.

 - Occupational therapists, who support patients’ optimal function and their ability to perform daily tasks, despite neurological deficits.